-The Trouble With Fat Free
+The Trouble With Fat-Free

-Think Good Fat, Not Fat Free
+Think Good Fat, Not Fat-Free

 - Monounsaturated fats (like canola and olive oils) are those that have been found to lower the LDL "bad cholesterol" in the bloodstream and raise the amount of HDL "good cholesterol."
 HDL appears to actually clear the "bad" types of cholesterol from the blood.